kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 element.animate(effect, options);
 ```

 Please don't confuse this native [`animate()`](https://w3c.github.io/web-animations/#dom-animatable-animate) function with the jQuery [`animate()`](http://api.jquery.com/animate/) function - they are not related whatsoever.
 The first parameter `effect` describes the movement of an animation.
 At the moment the only natively implemented option that can be used is an array full of keyframes.
-In future the spec will allow us to use an object with an array of values (the length of array represents the number of keyframes).
+In future browsers will allow us to use an object with an array of values (the length of array represents the number of keyframes).
 You can think about this parameter as an equivalent to `@keyframes` in CSS.

 The absolute minimum that needs to be passed in the `options` parameter is the duration in milliseconds.
 Luckily we can pass many more parameters to the [`AnimationEffectTiming`](https://w3c.github.io/web-animations/#animationeffecttiming) object.
 Essentially think of this parameter as your CSS animation properties (animation-duration, animation-timing-function, animation-delay etc.).